mesgjs/jsmaws/arch/ipc-protocol.md

 ### Timeout Errors

-If a service process doesn't respond within timeout:
+If a responder doesn't respond within timeout:
-1. Privileged process marks request as timed out
+1. Operator marks request as timed out
-2. Privileged process sends error response to client
+2. Operator sends error response to client
-3. Service process may still be processing (will be killed if it doesn't respond to shutdown)
+3. Responder may still be processing (will be killed if it doesn't respond to shutdown)

 ## Performance Considerations

 ### Affinity Tracking

-The privileged process maintains an affinity map to optimize request routing:
+The operator maintains an affinity map to optimize request routing to responders:

 ```javascript
 affinity = {